rust-mobile/android-rs-glue/README.md

 ## The build process

-The build process works by running rustc and:
+The build process works by:

-- Always compiles your crate as a static library.
+- Using rustc to always compile your crate as a static library by:
+    - Creating a temporary file in the same directory as your crate root.
+This temporary file serves as the crate root of the static library.
+It contains the contents of the original crate root along with an `android_main` implementation.
+    - Injecting some glue libraries in rust, which is used by `android_main` to perform initialization required by the `android_glue` crate and to call the `main` function of your crate.
-- Uses `ndk-build` provided by the NDK to to build a shared library.
+- Using `ndk-build` provided by the NDK to to build a shared library.
-- Links to the `android_native_app_glue` library provided by the Android NDK.
+- Linking to the `android_native_app_glue` library provided by the Android NDK. `android_native_app_glue` provides the entrypoint used by Android's `NativeActivity` that calls `android_main`.
-- Injects some glue libraries in Rust, which ties the link between `android_native_app_glue` and the `main` function of your crate.

 This first step outputs a shared library, and is run once per target architecture.